 Since the sunflower seed oil made my bar slightly yellow, I decided it needed a little extra oomph in the looks department.
 I wanted to add glitter, but I have learned how harmful glitter can be to the environment.
 I went on the search for a blue, biodegradable glitter and found this biodegradable body glitter.
 It is the best of both worlds: beautiful AND safe for the environment.
 While it does cost a little more than craft glitter, it is actually a large amount and will last quite some time!

 Of course, lotion bars need something to keep them hard, namely a wax.
 I chose beeswax but you can also choose candelilla wax for a vegan substitute.
 If you leave out the wax, the bar will not be hard enough to remove from molds.

-Vanilla Mint Snowflake Lotion Bar Recipe
+Vanilla Mint Lotion Bars

 This recipe is simple, easy, and absolutely lovely!
 Your friends and family will be delighted to unwrap them this holiday season!

 (Makes 3 bars, each slightly under 2 oz.)

 - 3 ounces high oleic sunflower seed oil (find it here)

 - 1.5 ounces beeswax (find beeswax pastilles here)

 - 1 ounce coconut oil